New York City Condos for Sale

 - Approximate time frame 5 – 9 weeks

 You can start the application process immediately since you’ve already been pre-approved for a mortgage.
 However, you will need to submit far more documents this time, and the process can get frustrating if anything is missing.
 An Elika agent will help you navigate this part by ensuring everything is in order before submitting it.
-In addition, mortgage applications cannot be processed without an executed contract.
-If you need financing, you’ll need a commitment letter from a lender to proceed any further.
-These letters are, in most cases, the last items to complete a condo application.
+In addition, mortgage applications cannot be processed without a signed contract.
+If you need financing, you’ll need a commitment letter from a lender to proceed.
+Usually, these letters are the last items to complete a condo application.

 Condo resales require an application to be submitted and approved before closing occurs.
-For the board to review a potential purchaser, Condo applications are given to prospective buyers to fill out after the seller countersigns a contract.
-There’s no financing, gathering the application’s information generally takes about 2-3 weeks.
+For the board to review a potential purchaser, applications are given to prospective buyers to fill out, then the seller’s countersign; gathering the application’s information generally takes approximately 2-3 weeks.

-When working with an Elika buyer’s agent, we assist in this process by making it as hassle-free as possible.
-Our agents have been through this process many times and may even have experience working with this board.
+When working with an ELIKA buyer’s agent, we help make this process as hassle-free as possible.
+Our agents have been through this process many times and may have already worked with the management company and board.
 If not, they’ll make a few inquiries to learn more about their requirements.

 Most Boards request the following information: